UX Principles that go into Creating Optimized Landing Pages

 What is UX Design?

-The landing page design you create shouldn’t only look visually appealing but visitors should have a positive experience interacting with it.
-Having a clickable element look unclickable just because it looks ‘good’ isn’t going to get you any conversions.
+The post-click landing page design you create shouldn’t only look visually appealing but visitors should have a positive experience interacting with it.
+Having a clickable element looks unclickable just because it looks ‘good’ isn’t going to get you any conversions.

-Here are some of the UX principles you need to implement on your landing page.
+Here are some of the UX principles you need to implement on your post-click landing page.

 White space or negative space is any portion of a web page that is intentionally left unmarked or empty.
 It is the space between different page elements, such as lines of text, paragraphs, and images.
-White space shouldn’t be considered wasted space, because it is left empty because it works as an active element on your landing page and makes sure that all your landing page elements look pronounced and draw your visitors’ attention toward them.
+White space shouldn’t be considered wasted space because it is left empty as it works as an active element on your post-click landing page and makes sure that all your post-click landing page elements look pronounced and draw your visitors’ attention toward them.

-Although it’s called white space but the space doesn’t have to be white colored, in fact it can be of any color as long as it serves its function of cutting out clutter and making your landing page elements more visible.
+Although it’s called white space but the space doesn’t have to be white colored, in fact, it can be of any color as long as it serves its function of cutting out clutter and making your post-click landing page elements more visible.

-Sendible’s landing page uses white space that isn’t white:
+Sendible’s post-click landing page uses white space that isn’t white:

 There are four main types of white space:

-1. Micro White Space: This is the white space between smaller page elements such as the space between words and letter or an image and its caption.
+1. Micro White Space: This is the white space between smaller page elements such as the space between words and letters or an image and its caption.

 2. Macro White Space: This is the space between main elements such as the headline and copy.